rekalogika/direct-property-access/README.md

 Usage
 -----

-In Symfony projects you can autowire `DirectPropertyAccessor`.
+In Symfony projects, you can autowire `DirectPropertyAccessor`.
 In other projects, you can simply instantiate it.

 See [Symfony's PropertyAccess